Rico-febrian/elt-dwh-for-online-travel-agent-business/README.md

           mkdir staging
           ```

-        - Create the source and all staging models configurations
+        - Create Jinja configuration files for the source and all staging models
             - First, set up the source configuration
             - Next, create all the staging models